macrocosm-os/data-universe/docs/dynamic_desirability.md

 There is a provided JSON creation tool (json_maker.ipynb) located in the Data Desirability folder to assist validators in creating a valid submission.
 The guidelines for a valid JSON submission are outlined below.

-Validators will split their votes in JSON format normalized to the following conditions:
+Validators will split their votes in JSON format normalized to the following conditions upon upload into Github:

 1. Label weights must be between (0,1].
     - The label weight now represents the percentage of the validator’s own voting power that they would like to place on the given label.
 For instance, a validator with 20% stake in the subnet for 14% total voting power placing 0.9 weight on a label would result in that label getting 12.6% of the total vote.